geomesa/geomesa.github.io/_posts/2014-05-28-geomesa-quickstart.md

  &TIME=2014-01-01T00:00:00.000Z/2014-12-31T23:59:59.999Z
  ```

  That tells GeoServer to display the records for the entire calendar year 2014.
-Once you press <Enter>, the display will update, and you should see a collection of red dots similar to the following image.
+Once you press &lt;Enter&gt;, the display will update, and you should see a collection of red dots similar to the following image.

 !["Visualizing quick-start data"](/img/tutorials/2014-05-28-geomesa-quickstart/geoserver-layer-preview.png)